 Philip has been recognised as a leading lawyer in Native Title Law by Chambers Global (2015) and was named as the 'Market Leader' in Native Title Law by Doyle's Guide (2016).
-In addition, Philip has been named in The Australian Financial Review's Best Lawyers® as one of Australia's best lawyers in Trade Law, Transportation Law and Native Title Law (2013-2017).
+In addition, Philip has been named in The Australian Financial Review's Best Lawyers® as one of Australia's best lawyers in Trade Law, Transportation Law, Shipping and Maritime Law and Native Title Law.

 - Acted for successful appellants and intervener in the prominent High Court appeals in Waanyi (1996), Wik (1996) and Yanner (1999);

 - Principal solicitor since 1994 for the Wik & Wik Way Peoples in their claimant applications which has resulted in the making of consent determinations of native title over approximately 22,000 of their traditional lands made in 2000, 2004 and 2009;

 - Lead negotiator for a number of Pilbara traditional owner groups in the negotiation of comprehensive native title agreements together with a regional framework with Rio Tinto Iron Ore for the expansion of its iron ore operations in the Pilbara which were finalised in 2011;